mplesser/azcam/docs/docs/index.md

 ## Applications
 AzCam *applications* are stand-alone programs which utilize AzCam functionality.
 The most important application is *azcamserver* which defines the tools for a system.
 Most but not all applications are clients which connect to an *azcamserver* application.
 These clients may be written in any language.
 Examples include:

-  * [azcam-tool](https://github.com/mplesser/azcam-tool): an exposure control GUI written in National Instruments LabVIEW
+  * *azcam-tool*: an exposure control GUI written in National Instruments LabVIEW.
+No longer supported.
   * [azcam-expstatus](https://github.com/mplesser/azcam-expstatus): a small GUI which displays exposure progress
   * [azcam-imageserver](https://github.com/mplesser/azcam-imageserver) an app to receive and write image data from a remote *azcamserver*